USEPA/CMAQ/DOCS/Known_Issues/README.md

 The model will terminate execution with a time retrievel error.
 No model results will change.

 ### Solution
 Replace CCTM/src/cio/centralized_io_module.F file in repository with the version located in the folder [DOCS/Known_Issues/CMAQv5.3.1-i2](CMAQv5.3.1-i2).
+Directions on how to replace this file in your repository can be found in [Appendix F of the CMAQ User's Guide](../Users_Guide/Appendix/CMAQ_UG_appendixF_importing_bugfixes.md).
 This code fix will also be included with the next minor CMAQ release.

 ## *CMAQv5.3.1-i3:*